-If you work with art, you have major advantage comparing to other businesses.
+If you work with art, you have a major advantage compared to other businesses.

 You offer a real product which often comes with a lot of interesting background information.
-When done right, email marketing for artists and art institutions can be very fruitful.
+When done right, email marketing for artists and art galleries and other institutions can be very fruitful.

 The easiest way to get emails is to focus on the interactions that take place every day via email, telephone or in your gallery/studio.

 You may write down the email addresses, have a pad of paper or a collection area for business cards so people can quickly opt-in to your email newsletter.
 Explain what attendees will receive for subscribing so that they know what to expect when they receive your emails.

 Ask for permission when you are talking to dealers/prospects on the phone or via email.